Sunday, 31 August 2014

 COCKFOSTERS FC - A BRIEF HISTORY

 I had been meaning to go to Cockfosters last May.
-In fact, I had actually got to the ground, sat in the bar for half an hour while it rained, only for the referee to give up on the pitch right on kick off.
+In fact, I had actually got to the ground, sat in the bar for half an hour while it rained, only for the referee to give up on the pitch right on kickoff.
 He was going to start the game and saw how it went, which was encouraging, but he changed his mind.
 It was probably the right decision to be honest, as the game would have been a farce had it gone ahead, with puddles everywhere.
 We even went to London Colney after, but that too was a victim of the weather, being called off at 8.15.
-Still, I was still aiming to complete the Spartan South Midlands League by the end of the season,so wanted to get it done as early as possible.
-Cockfosters had a crazy end of the season, with games on Monday, Wednesday and Thursday, so they would have been pretty tired when it came to facing my local side Holmer Green.
+Still, I was aiming to complete the Spartan South Midlands League by the end of the season, so I wanted to get Cockfosters 'done' as early as possible.
+They'd had a crazy end to last season, with games on Monday, Wednesday and Thursday, so they must have been pretty tired when it came to facing my local side, Holmer Green, a game which I sadly missed.

 I knew from the outset that I wouldn't have Anwar with me, as he was going to Arsenal tomorrow night and only had limited time and resources.
-I wasn't even sure myself, as it was dependent on weather and traffic.
-I had a pretty boring day as I was off, and normally I'd be setting off mid-afternoon for football.
+I wasn't even sure myself, as it was dependent on the weather and traffic.
+I had a pretty boring day as I was off work, and normally I'd be setting off mid-afternoon for football.
 I reflected on the Welsh groundhop I had missed on the weekend, in North Wales.
-I thought it would be just fields when speaking to my fellow hopper Chris as he was evasive when I asked about stands and just said that the scenery was nice.
-In the end, I saw people's pictures from the weekend and there were some quite decent grounds, set amongst the backdrop of Snowdonia as promised.
-I wasn't too annoyed though, as I'd had a great time at Stevenage v Wycombe instead.
-I could have done 3 games in one day on Monday too, but Anwar couldn't make it.
-Instead we went to a wet and fairly dull game at Tilbury.
+I thought it would be just fields when speaking to organiser Chris, as he was evasive when I asked about stands and just said that the scenery was nice.
+In the end, I saw people's pictures from the weekend, and there were some quite decent grounds, set amongst the backdrop of Snowdonia as promised.
+I wasn't too annoyed, though, as I'd had a great time at Stevenage v Wycombe instead.
+I could have done 3 games in one day on Monday, too, but Anwar couldn't make it.
+Instead, we went to a wet and fairly dull game at Tilbury.

 THE GROUND

-DACRE FIELD or the COCKFOSTERS SPORTS GROUND as it's sometimes known is set in a pleasant green location.
-The car parking is not great, with only a few spaces, but you can use street parking or one from one of the other sports clubs on the road.
+DACRE FIELD, or the COCKFOSTERS SPORTS GROUND as it's sometimes known, is set in a pleasant green location.
+The car parking is not great, with only a few spaces, but you can use street parking or one of the spaces from one of the other sports clubs on the road.

 The main stand is on the side that you come in.
-Previously it was a smaller stand with benches (that was on my visit to take pictures in 2007.
-Since then, they have added big white seats, which are comfortable and seem to come from the Olympics in 2012 as there are similar ones at Beckenham Town.
+Previously, it was a smaller stand with benches (which was on my visit to take pictures in 2007.
+Since then, they have added big white seats, which are comfortable and seem to come from the Olympics in 2012, as there are similar ones at Beckenham Town.
 They are comfortable in any case.
 There is further cover on this side, as well as more behind the goal and on the other side.

 The clubhouse and tea bar are pretty standard fare, with only Strongbow in cans available for cider drinkers (at least on my May visit anyway) I've not tried the tea bar.
 The programme is decent, quite thin but full of stats and a few good bits to read, and with minimal advertising too.
 The club is nice and friendly, and with Cockfosters Tube station nearby, is easy to do if you don't drive.